-Starting with the first part of the question, the average student at the top 10 MBA programs has four to five years of work experience at matriculation, which means they had closer to three to four years of work experience when they were applying.
+Students in the top 10 MBA programs have four to five years of work experience at matriculation, which means they had closer to three to four years of work experience when they were applying.

 Keep in mind, however, that those numbers represent the average.
 Each admitted class is comprised of students who are both less and more experienced.

 Most schools look for a minimum of two years of work experience and on the higher end, we’ve worked with successful applicants who applied with six or seven years of experience.